gitana/alpaca/site/docs/api/validation.md

 ## Custom validation by Field
 Validation logic can also be applied per field.
-Within the options for the field, you can supply a <code>validator</code>
+Within the options for the field, you can supply a
-property that provides a function with the following signature:
+<code>validator</code> property that provides a function with the following signature:

 ```
-   function(control, callback) {}
+   function(callback) {}
 ```

+The <code>this</code> for the function execution is the field instance itself.
+From the field instance, you can get access to the schema, options as well as programmatic access to other fields in the form.

 The validation function is asynchronous and uses a callback so that you could fire off to a web service to perform validation logic.
 The callback should be fired with an object like this: